 You’ll need 2 x DVD Drives – They must be capable of writing DVD’s if you want to use the diode out of them.
+CD Drives will also work but won't have useful laser diodes inside.
 They will also need end stops inside them.
 The newer the drive the more powerful the diode will be.
 After about 2009 they changed the diode package making it harder to use, so aim for something before that.

 Here is a link on disassembling them.

 2 x linear axes with everything stripped off the sled